jometzg/openai-chat-rest-examples/README.md

 In this sample, the [Azure Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) is used to index some documents uploaded to Azure blob storage.
 The OpenAI then uses the Azure search index as it's data source.
 So the REST call uses both the OpenAI endpoint and also that of Azure Search - essentially it tells OpenAI to look in a specific Azure Search index for its source data and look there only.

+This sample uses a prepopulated Azure Search index as the data source.
+This repository does not cover how to populate the search index at this point in time.

 This is very powerful and so can have numerous uses cases inside a business, one example being an HR bot which looks only at internal HR documentation that is employee-facing.

 ```